sadiul-hakim/HK_learn_spring_batch/Expert_Project/README.md

 We can run Step through multiple step using `.taskExecutor()` method on StepBuilder.
 But we have to consider few things like all threads might do the same thing.
 Suppose: we have 3 threads all of them started reading from 0th index.
 That is what we do not want.
 We want if thread 1 starts from 0 thread 2 should start from 50 and then thread 3 should start from 100.
-Somehow these threads should coordinate or they should know their task.
+Somehow these threads should coordinate, or they should know their task.
+To solve this problem we can synchronise and share same Reader and writer with multiple threads and send them some synchronisation data.

+To synchronise Reader we can use SynchronisedItemStreamReaderBuilder and delegate the ItemReader to it. interface ItemStreamReader<T> extends ItemStream, ItemReader<T> and almost all the Item Reads implements ItemStreamReader.
+So, we can return ItemReader or ItemStreamReader.

+***Running Steps though multiple threads comes with more issues like thread deadlock, we need to synchronise the writer.
+The output could be wrong and that has nothing to do with Spring Batch it is on CPU we don't know the execution order.
+We have better solution for this.***

 ---